Major Deal Between California and Big Tech Promises $250 Million for Local Journalism, AI Development

 A California bill that would have required Big Tech platforms to pay news providers for their content has made a significant evolution this week in Sacramento as lawmakers announced a deal that will fund newsrooms in the state and the development of artificial intelligence (AI) tools and resources to assist journalists.

-Announced Aug.
+Announced on Aug.
 21 by Democrat Assemblywoman Buffy Wicks and applauded by Gov. Gavin Newsom, the new agreement is a five-year set of initiatives between the state and Big Tech companies.

-“The deal not only provides funding to support hundreds of new journalists but helps rebuild a robust and dynamic California press corps for years to come, reinforcing the vital role of journalism in our democracy,” Newsom said in a statement released by Wicks’s office on Wednesday.
+“The deal not only provides funding to support hundreds of new journalists but helps rebuild a robust and dynamic California press corps for years to come, reinforcing the vital role of journalism in our democracy,” Newsom said in a statement released by Wicks’s office on Aug.
+21.

 “As technology and innovation advance, it is critical that California continues to champion the vital role of journalism in our democracy,” Wicks said in the statement.

 According to the statement, the funding will provide “financial resources that preserve and expand California-based journalism” and will be administered by the University of California–Berkeley’s School of Journalism.
-Funding for underrepresented outlets in “news deserts” or areas where journalistic coverage is sparse will be prioritized.
+Funding for underrepresented outlets in “news deserts,” or areas where journalistic coverage is sparse, will be prioritized.

 The guild represents hundreds of journalists in southern California, Arizona, and Texas.